BenPreston/joke_app/README.md

 **Requirement**: Add a new joke,
 **Status**: Not yet implemented

-**Requirement**: Styling not requested but this App needs finishing before production.
-However as it's at MVP stage this hasn't been taken into account.
-**Status**: To do
+**Requirement**: Styling not requested but this App needs finishing before production **Status**: The main known bug is the card flipping doesn't work on mobile.
+Also there is an issue with overflow for long text and the flip functionality possibly makes little sense for a one liner.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).